-Finding Title: Unsecured Deposits
+Finding Number: 2014-007 Finding Title: Unsecured Deposits

-Summary of Condition: The fair market value of collateral pledged to secure uninsured deposits was not sufficient to meet the 110 percent requirement for three financial institutions in October 2016 and four in December 2016.
+Summary of Condition: The fair market value of collateral pledged to secure uninsured deposits was not sufficient to meet the 110 percent requirement for one financial institution in May and two in December.

-Summary of Corrective Action Previously Reported: Additional collateral has been pledged at Farmers State Bank.
-During 2017, two certificates of deposit were moved out of Equity Bank, so this account is now under the FDIC coverage limit.
-At Home Federal, the County has entered into a CDARS sweep arrangement to remain under the FDIC coverage limit.
-The County has also entered into a similar arrangement with Citizens State Bank to use in combination with the pledged collateral at this bank to remain below the combined limit of FDIC insurance and pledged collateral.
-The agreement with Citizens State Bank is not an automatic sweep but the Finance Director has set balance triggers with the bank to aid in managing these accounts.
+Summary of Corrective Action Previously Reported: The County has entered a CDARS arrangement with Citizens State Bank to use in combination with the pledged collateral at this bank to remain below the combined limit of FDIC insurance and pledged collateral.
+This agreement was put in place in December 2017.
+The agreement with Citizens State Bank does not employ an automatic sweep but the Finance Director has set balance triggers with the bank to aid in managing these accounts.
+The Finance Director has requested an increase in Bremer's Irrevocable Letter of Credit from \$1.5 million to \$2.5 million.

 Status: Not Corrected.
 The County has entered a CDARS arrangement with Citizens State Bank to use in combination with the pledged collateral at this bank to remain below the combined limit of FDIC insurance and pledged collateral.
 This agreement was put in place in December 2017.
-The agreement with Citizens State Bank does not employ an automatic sweep but the Finance Director has set balance triggers with the bank to aid in managing these accounts.
-The Finance Director has requested an increase in Bremer's Irrevocable Letter of Credit from \$1.5 million to \$2.5 million.
+This is not a sweep agreement, but we have established balance guidelines with the bank.
+The Accounting Services Director monitors the Citzens State Bank accounts closely and regularly transfers excess funds to the County's M.A.G.I.C. liquid funds account where it can earn a decent interest return while it is held there.
+The Finance Director has an Irrevocable Letter of Credit from Bremer Bank for \$2.5 million dated January 31, 2018, and an additional Letter of Credit from Bremer Bank for \$1 million dated September 12, 2018.

-Was corrective e action taken significantly different t han the ac ction pre eviously re eported?
-Yes No X
+Was corrective action taken significantly different than the action previously reported?
+Yes $$ No $X$